Transitioning to the next wave

 The Wim Hof Method

 This system has been developed by the eponymous Wim “the Iceman” Hof – a Dutch eccentric with the look of a leprechaun, the enthusiasm of a young child, and the delivery of a stand-up comedian.
 His achievements include setting world records for the length of time for swimming under ice, and the fastest half-marathon ran barefoot on ice and snow.
-He has also reached the top of Mount Kilimanjaro in two days wearing only shorts and shoes, and he ran a full marathon in the searing heat of the Namib Desert without water – thus proving his resilience at both ends of the thermometer.
+He has reached the top of Mount Kilimanjaro in two days wearing only shorts and shoes, and he ran a full marathon in the searing heat of the Namib Desert without water – thus proving his resilience at both ends of the thermometer.
 A wee word of warning: Wim Hof has been doing this stuff for many years.
-I am recounting his feats as a testimony to the power of the body-mind, not as an encouragement to others to attempt similar feats, unless they build up gradually and have full medical backup.
+I am recounting his feats as a testimony to the power of the body-mind, not as an encouragement to others to attempt to emulate or surpass Wim, unless they build up gradually and have full medical backup.

 The Wim Hof Method (WHM) comprises of three pillars: breathing, cold exposure and meditation.
 Here we focus on “Wim Hof breathing”.
 Drawing heavily on yoga practices, notably Tummo or Chandali Yoga, Wim Hof breathing comprises of cycles of hyperventilation followed by breath holding (hypoventilation) which helps us to resist the cold (Carney and Hof, 2017).
 The method has been subject to scientific scrutiny in which the investigators found that trained group were better able to fight off infection than an untrained control group (Kox et al., 2014).
 The essence of the method is very simple to learn from the free miniclass available on Wim Hof’s website.

-I use Wim Hof’s 11 minute guided breathing session (from the video below) before exercising as a way to increase my energy levels.
+Before exercising I use Wim Hof’s 11 minute guided breathing session (from the video below) as a way to increase my energy levels.
 For the rest of my day I use nasal breathing with periodic Buteyko exercises and sixteen second breaths as necessary.

 5. Psycho-Social Health

 There are many kinds of stress, but they all boil down to physical, chemical, or psychosocial stimuli that are present in too high a dose, too low a dose, or are stimuli that are too new for the body-mind to absorb.
-Novel compounds such as synthetic pesticides and plastics come in this category as do substances such as mercury and asbestos, which occur naturally but to which we would not have been regularly exposed during our evolutionary history.
+Novel compounds such as synthetic pesticides and plastics come into this category as do substances such as mercury and asbestos, which occur naturally but to which we would not have been regularly exposed during our evolutionary history.
 The body is constantly subjected to stresses, for example, air and water pollutants, potentially stressful events, processed foods, and electromagnetic radiation.
 But we have mechanisms to deal with stresses/toxins including a well-functioning immune system.
 The capacity of the body to deal with stresses/toxins can be compared with a bucket.
 As long as there is capacity in the bucket the body does not become diseased, but if there is more stress/toxicity than the bucket can hold a disease will emerge.
 Disease emerges once a threshold is crossed.

-In common parlance, people use the term stress to refer to psychosocial stress - anything that translates to a perceived threat to our social status, social esteem, respect, and/or acceptance within a group; threat to our self-worth; or a threat that we feel we have no control over.
+In common parlance, people use the term stress to refer to psychosocial stress - anything that translates into a perceived threat to our social status, social esteem, respect, and/or acceptance within a group; threat to our self-worth; or a threat that we feel we have no control over.
 There is a plethora of literature on the effects of psychosocial stress on the immune system and its effects on a diverse range of chronic and infectious disease processes and outcomes (Campos-Rodríguez et al., 2013).

 Rather than attempting to summarise the vast literature, I will outline some simple practices that can help to manage psychosocial stress – a daily gratitude practice, Emotional Freedom Techniques (EFT or Tapping) and mediation.
 One valuable stress management modality - mindful breathing is summarised above.